 Joker premiered at the 76th Venice International Film Festival on 31 August 2019, taking home the Golden Lion, the festival’s most prestigious prize.

-Joker is due to be released by Warner Bros.
-Pictures in the United States on 4 October 2019, with the UK release date still to be announced.
+Joker was released by Warner Bros.
+Pictures in the UK and US on 4 October 2019.